 Local #1: I bet you niggas DO think y’all white.
 College don’t mean SHIT!
 Y’all NIGGAS.
 And you gon’ BE niggas.
 Forever.
 JUST like us… …Niggas.

 Dap and friends walk away as the locals continue to threaten and taunt them.

 End of scene.

 Inhaling.
 Exhaling, slowly.
 Really.

 As loud as the other movie-goers were throughout the movie, during this moment, everyone was deathly silent.
-The irony of this moment was that despite the local citizens’ accusations and insults, out of all the characters in the movie, Dap is depicted as the “blackest” or most politically “woke”.
+The irony of this moment was that despite the local citizens’ accusations and insults, out of all the characters in the movie, Dap is depicted as the “blackest” or most politically and socially “woke”.

 I felt a painful gnawing in my gut as I recalled my own experience while visiting a young lady in a low-income housing area on the outskirts of Tallahassee.
 I was wearing my Florida A&M football jersey (from the bookstore, not as an athlete) and sitting on the front steps of an apartment building with her when someone much older pulled up in a car and walked towards the steps with his female companion.
 He looked at me and said, “Another one of these college niggahs, thinkin’ they the shit, tryin’ to pull hoes with they colors”.
 Me being young and stupid (and forgetting my surroundings), I stood up and replied, “What?
 Who the hell you think you talkin’ to?”

 Amazingly, my friend and a few neighbors managed to de-escalate the situation before it truly got out of hand.
 But after the exchange of several disparaging words, the damage had been done.
 I had been insulted and unfairly attacked for being an aspiring college student (on my own merit) and even more so when I told him that I was from East Chicago and he didn’t know shit about me.
 That didn’t help because his retort was that I was an “uppity, bourgie (bougeoir) nigger from up north”.